larmbox/elements/docs/docs/components/icon.md

 # Icon <Tag text="<EIcon>" />

-The icon component provides allows you to easily use a **font-based** icon library.
+The icon component provides allows you to easily use an icon library.

-Elements does not include a default icon font library.
+Elements does not include a default icon library.
 This page uses the [Bootstrap Icons](https://icons.getbootstrap.com/) library to display example icons.

 <Snippet :code="example" />